Isabel Wilkerson

 Isabel Wilkerson (born 1961) is an American journalist and the author of The Warmth of Other Suns: The Epic Story of America's Great Migration (2010) and Caste: The Origins of Our Discontents (2020).
 She is the first woman of African-American heritage to win the Pulitzer Prize in journalism.

 Wilkerson was the editor-in-chief of the Howard University college newspaper, interned at the Los Angeles Times and Washington Post, and became the Chicago Bureau Chief of The New York Times.
-She also taught at Emory, Princeton, Northwestern, and Boston University.
+She also taught at Emory University, Princeton University, Northwestern University, and Boston University.

-Wilkerson interviewed over a thousand people for The Warmth of Other Suns, which documents the stories of African Americans who migrated to northern and western cities during the 20th century.
-Her book Caste identifies the racial hierarchy in the United States as a caste system.
+Wilkerson interviewed more than a thousand people for The Warmth of Other Suns (2010), which documents the stories of African Americans who migrated to northern and western cities during the 20th century.
+Her 2020 book Caste describes the racial hierarchy in the United States as a caste system.
 Both books were best-sellers.